A Unified Approach to Distance-Two Colouring of Graphs on Surfaces: Proof of Theorem

 \begin{lemma} \mbox{}\\* A list edge-colouring for~$H$, with the list assignment~$L$ defined as above, provides an extension of~$c$ to a list $\Sigma$-colouring of~$G$ by giving to each vertex $y\in Y$ the colour of the edge~$e_y$ in~$H$. \end{lemma}

-\begin{proof} This follows from (S3)\,(ii) in Lemma~\ref{lem1}\,: For every two vertices $y,z\in Y$, if~$y$ and~$z$ are adjacent or have a common neighbour $w\notin X$, then $X^y=X^z$.
+\begin{proof} This follows since the pair $(X,Y)$ is very special: For every two vertices $y,z\in Y$, if~$y$ and~$z$ are adjacent or have a common neighbour $w\notin X$, then $X^y=X^z$.
 This proves that the two vertices adjacent in~$Y$ or with a common neighbour not in~$X$ define parallel edges in~$H$ and so will have different colours.
 If two vertices~$y_1$ and~$y_2$ of~$Y$ have a common neighbour in~$X$, $e_{y_1}$ and~$e_{y_2}$ will be adjacent in~$H$ and so will get different colours.
-Since we have already removed from the list of vertices in~$Y$ the set of forbidden colours (\,defined by the colours of the vertices in $V\setminus Y$\,), there will be no conflict between the colours of a vertex in~$Y$ and a vertex in $V\setminus Y$.
+Since we have already removed from the list of vertices in~$Y$ the set of forbidden colours (defined by the colours of the vertices in $V\setminus Y$), there will be no conflict between the colours of a vertex in~$Y$ and a vertex in $V\setminus Y$.
 We conclude that the edge-colouring of~$H$ will provide an extension of~$c$ to a list $\Sigma$-colouring of~$G$. \end{proof}

 The following lemma provides a lower bound on the size of~$L(e)$ for the edges~$e$ in~$H$.

 \begin{lemma}\mbox{}\\* Let $e=x_1x_2$ be an edge in~$H$.
 Then we have

 \end{lemma}